Domino tilings of cylinders: the domino group and connected components under flips: Introduction

 Given a balanced quadriculated disk $\cD$, we define the {\em full domino group $G_{\cD}$} and the {\em even domino group $G^{+}_{\cD}$}, a subgroup of index $2$ of $G_{\cD}$.
 The set of elements of the group is the set of equivalence classes of $\sim$; for $G^{+}_{\cD}$ we only take even values of $N$:

-As usual, we abuse notation and think of the elements of $G_{\cD}$ as tilings $\bt$.
+As usual with spaces defined as a quotient under an equivalence relation, we abuse notation and think of the elements of $G_{\cD}$ as tilings $\bt$.
 The operation in $G_{\cD}$ is $\ast$, the concatenation; the identity element is $\bt_{\nvert,2}$.
 The inverse of a tiling $\bt \in \cT(\cR_N)$ is $\bt^{-1} \in \cT(\cR_N)$ obtained by reflecting in the $z$ coordinate.
-There is an obvious homomorphism $G_{\cD} \to \{\pm 1\}$ taking $\bt \in \cT(\cR_N)$ to $N \bmod 2$; clearly, $G^{+}_{\cD}$ is the kernel of this homomorphism.
+There is a homomorphism $G_{\cD} \to \{\pm 1\}$ taking $\bt \in \cT(\cR_N)$ to $N \bmod 2$; by construction, $G^{+}_{\cD}$ is the kernel of this homomorphism.
 As we shall see in Section \ref{sect:plug}, $G_{\cD}$ is a finitely presented group, the fundamental group of an explicit finite complex.
 The domino group $G_{\cD}$ has different structures for different quadriculated disks $\cD$ and it indicates the behavior of connected components under flips of the region $\cR_N$, particularly for large values of $N$.

 The {\em twist} (see \cite{primeiroartigo}, \cite{segundoartigo}, \cite{FKMS}) is a group homomorphism $\Tw: G_{\cD} \to \ZZ$.
 A valid definition of the twist for tilings of cylinders is presented in Section \ref{sect:twist}.
-We recall a few basic facts: trits change the value of the trit by adding $\pm 1$.
+(There are many equivalent definitions of twist: the one presented in \cite{FKMS} is very general and uses homology theory; the one presented in \cite{primeiroartigo} is more elementary but still complicated, and works only for certain regions.
+Unfortunately, none of these definitions is as simple as might be desired.)
+We recall a few basic facts: trits change the value of the twist by adding $\pm 1$.
 For cylinders, taking a mirror image of a tiling changes the sign of its twist: in particular, $\Tw(\bt^{-1}) = -\Tw(\bt)$.
 On the other hand, if a rotation preserves $\cR$ then it also preserves twist.
 If $\cD$ is not trivial then the map $\Tw$ is surjective; in particular, $G_{\cD}$ is infinite.
-A quadriculated disk $\cD$ is {\em regular} if $\Tw: G^{+}_{\cD} \to \ZZ$ is an isomorphism, which of course implies $G_{\cD} \approx \ZZ \oplus (\ZZ/(2))$.
-A vague conjecture is that ``large'' quadriculated disks are regular; the following is a special case.
+A quadriculated disk $\cD$ is {\em regular} if $\Tw: G^{+}_{\cD} \to \ZZ$ is an isomorphism, which implies $G_{\cD} \approx \ZZ \oplus (\ZZ/(2))$.
+We conjecture that a quadriculated disk is regular unless it has a norrow bottleneck.
+The following theorem is a special case of this conjecture; more evidence in favor of the conjecture can be found in \cite{marreiros}.

 \begin{theo} Let $\cD = [0,L] \times [0,M]$ be a rectangle with $LM$ even.
 Then $\cD$ is regular if and only if $\min\{L,M\} \ge 3$. \end{theo}